 In the last decade, Canadian policies and practices have begun to shift from managing homelessness to finding solutions.
-A New Direction: A Framework for Homelessness Prevention “provides a starting place for a national conversation about how to think about responding to homelessness in a different way; one in which we also seek to shut the front door”.
-The Framework maps out the evidence for preventing homelessness before it begins, or moving people out of homelessness quickly, by providing people with immediate access to housing.
-Ultimately, prevention efforts are key ending homelessness.
+A New Direction: A Framework for Homelessness Prevention "provides a starting place for a national conversation about how to think about responding to homelessness in a different way; one in which we also seek to shut the front door.”
+The Framework maps out the evidence for preventing homelessness before it begins or moving people out of homelessness quickly by providing immediate access to housing.
+Ultimately, prevention efforts are key to ending homelessness.

 What is Homelessness Prevention?

 Homelessness prevention initiatives work to ensure people don’t experience homelessness.
-It is made up of policies and strategies that impact homelessness at the structural and systemic levels, as well as early intervention practices that address individual and situational factors.
+They are made up of policies and strategies at the structural and systemic levels as well as early intervention practices that address individual and situational factors.